SMSpp-Project/tools/README.md

 simulation.
 See the comments below for more details.
 If the value NUMBER provided by this option is greater than 1, then NUMBER consecutive simulations are performed.

+In investment mode (i.e., when the `-m investment` option is used), it is possible to provide an initial point (investment) through the `-x` option.
+This option must be followed by a file containing the initial point.
+If there are N assets subject to investment, then this file must contain N numbers, where the i-th number is the initial value for the investment in the i-th asset.
+If this option is not used, then the initial value x_i for the investment in the i-th asset is determined as follows.
+If the lower bound l_i on the i-th investment is finite, then x_i = l_i.
+Otherwise, if the upper bound u_i on the i-th investment is finite, then x_i = u_i.
+Otherwise, if both bounds are not finite, then x_i = 0.

 The `-r` option indicates that the integrality constraints over the variables must be relaxed.